smxi/inxi/README.txt

 automatically turns off color codes, so the old suggestion to use -c 0 to turn off colors is no longer required.

-inxi should always show you your current system state, as far as possible, and should be more reliable than your own beliefs about what is in your system, ideally.
-In other words, the goal in inxi is to have it be right more than it is wrong about any system that it runs on.
-And not to rely on non current system state data if at all possible.
-Some things, like memory/ram data, rely on radically unreliable system self reporting based on OEM filling out data correctly, which doesn't often happen, so in those cases, you want to confirm things like ram capacity with a reputable hardware source, like crucial.com, which has the best ram hardware tool I know of.
+inxi strives to be as accurate as possible, but some things, like memory/ram data, rely on radically unreliable system self reporting based on OEM filling out data correctly, which doesn't often happen, so in those cases, you want to confirm things like ram capacity with a reputable hardware source, like crucial.com, which has the best ram hardware tool I know of.

 -------------------------------------------------------------------------------
 COMMITMENT TO LONG TERM STABILITY